plone/training/rapido.rst

 Create custom content-rules
 ---------------------------

-Plone content rules allows triggering a given action depending on an *event* (content modified, content created, etc.) and on a *list of criteria* (only for such content types, only in this folder, etc.).
+Plone content rules allow triggering a given action depending on an *event* (content modified, content created, etc.) and on a *list of criteria* (only for such content types, only in this folder, etc.).